Lumisilk/SwiftUI-AnySubviews/README.md

 SwiftUI-AnySubviews is a library that unifies subview access APIs across different iOS versions, providing a consistent interface for SwiftUI developers.

-On iOS 18, SwiftUI introduces a new API [Group(subviews:transform:)](https://developer.apple.com/documentation/swiftui/group/init(subviews:transform:) to allow developers to access the subviews of a given content view.
+On iOS 18, SwiftUI introduces a new API [Group(subviews:transform:)](https://developer.apple.com/documentation/swiftui/group/init(subviews:transform:)) to allow developers to access the subviews of a given content view.
 This API is only available for iOS 18.
 However, there is an API called `VariadicView` exists since the first release of SwiftUI, which has almost the same feature with `Group(subviews:transform:)`.
+SwiftUI-AnySubViews unifies these two API so developers can use a consistent API across different iOS versions.

-SwiftUI-AnySubViews unifies these two API so developers can use a consistent API across different iOS versions, providing compatibility and future-proofing your SwiftUI code.
+You can check VariadicView's detail on The Moving Parts Team's blog [SwiftUI under the Hood: Variadic Views](https://movingparts.io/variadic-views-in-swiftui).

 ## Requirements